-Activity Evidence that supports this approach Challenge number(s) addressed Big Start - Newby Hall Whole school even focused on well- being and confidence/esteem.
-This event was dedicated to offering children broad life experiences by visiting a new place.
-1, 2, 3 Our children left the school all together for the first time since pre-Covid.
-Many of our children would not have the means or opportunity to visit this kind of place so this was a greta way to enhance their life experiences.
+Activity Evidence that supports this approach Challenge number(s) addressed Big Start - Crossflatts Eco-Fest Whole school even focused on well-being and confidence/esteem.
+This event was dedicated to offering children broad life experiences by bringing a range of visitors and experiences to our children.
 This event had a positive impact on children's sense of community, gave children opportunities to feel successful and courageous.
 Children and families, as well as staff, responded positively to the event and was an exciting and engaging way to commence this academic year's journey together.
-Class Dojo A whole school communication approach, which benefits our families by feeding back regularly to update them on the school day and upcoming events.
+1, 2, 3 Class Dojo A whole school communication approach, which benefits our families by feeding back regularly to update them on the school day and upcoming events.
 The impact of class dojo in terms of parental engagement and involvement has been immeasurable.
 Families are reporting that they feel more connected to school than ever before.
 1,3 Assistant Head for PP A specific responsibility for pupil premium and its strategy and impact across school has been awarded to a newly appointed Assistant Head.
 The impact of this is that there is a measurable and sustainable plan in place to ensure those children who are disadvantaged are able to achieve equity with their peers in terms of attendances, attainment, progress, wellbeing and involvement.
 1,2,3 and 4 Member of SLT on PTA A member of SLT is always present at PTA meetings, ensuring positive communication with parents.
-The 3 positive associations with our school. impact is that families feel welcome and form good relationships as well as positive associations with our school. -- -- -- --
+The impact is that families feel welcome and form good relationships as well as positive associations with our school.
+3